-The September to September contracts arbitrage between the London and New York markets broadened yesterday, to register this at 66.34 usc/Lb., while this equates to a 45.93% price discount for the London robusta coffee market.
-This arbitrage remaining relatively attractive to roasters in comparison to arabica coffee prices, continues to inspire support for the robusta coffee sector of the industry.
+The November to December contracts arbitrage between the London and New York markets broadened yesterday, to register this at 39.68 usc/Lb., while this equates to 31.02% price discount for the London Robusta coffee market.

-The Certified washed Arabica coffee stocks held against the New York exchange were seen to decrease by 850 yesterday; to register these stocks at 1,309,963 bags.
-There was meanwhile a larger in number 1,700 bags increase to the number of bags pending grading for this exchange; to register these pending grading stocks at 5,631 bags.
+The Certified washed Arabica coffee stocks held against the New York exchange were seen to increase by 8,258 bags yesterday; to register these stocks at 1,732,461 bags.
+There was meanwhile a smaller in number 4,527 bags decrease in the number of bags pending grading for this exchange; to register these pending grading stocks at 64,052 bags.

-The commodity markets had a mixed day yesterday but with the commodity markets alike the global equity markets and with the U.S. dollar tending softer during the day, taking an overall upside path for the day and with the overall macro commodity index having a follow through positive day.
-The Oil, Sugar, Cocoa, Coffee, Cotton, Copper, Orange Juice, Gold and Silver markets had a day of buoyancy, while the Natural Gas, Wheat, Corn and Soybean markets had a softer day’s trade.
-The Reuters Equal Weight Continuous Commodity Index that is made up from 17 markets is 1.34% higher; to see this Index registered at 434.20.
-The day starts with the U.S. dollar showing some degree of modest buoyancy and trading at 1.338 to Sterling and 1.108 to the Euro, while North Sea Oil is steady in early trade and trading at 48.55 per barrel.
+The commodity markets were mixed in trade yesterday, but with many markets keeping to the positive side of par for the day, the overall macro commodity index took a modest positive track for the day.
+The Oil, Natural Gas, Sugar, Copper, Orange Juice, Whet, Corn and Soybean markets had a day of buoyancy and the New York arabica Coffee market was steady, while the Cocoa, London Robusta Coffee, Gold and Silver markets has a softer day’s trade.
+The Reuters Equal Weight Continuous Commodity Index that is made up from 17 markets is 0.09% higher, to see this Index registered at 411.42.
+The day starts with the U.S. Dollar steady and trading at 1.304 to Sterling and at 1.192 to the Euro, while North Sea Oil is near to steady and is selling at $ 54.35 per barrel.